Germany: Nationwide warning test fails in some places

 Starting next year, Germany is going to have an annual test alarm every second Thursday in September, the agency said.

+Germany’s Deaf People’s Association took a lighthearted poke at the siren failure, tweeting: “Well, we didn’t hear anything.”

+But it added that accessibility for people with impairments is a serious problem, noting that the United States has a simple but effective solution: old-fashioned text messages.

-Frank Jordans contributed reporting.
+Frank Jordans contributed reporting to this story.